ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2020-05-30-how-to-debug.md

 - R is for Reproduce
-    - Minimum working environment
+    - Create a minimum working environment
     - Setup sytems that enable easy reproduction
 - E is for Execute
-    - Debuggers to inspect code thoroughly
+    - Use a Logger to get more context on the bug
-    - Loggers to get full context of the bug
+    - Use a Debugger to inspect variables as you go
-    - Test Suite to set guard rails when fixing the bug
+    - Use a Test Suite as a guard rail while debugging
 - D is for Document
     -